Biden voices strong backing for new Brexit deal during talks with Irish premier

 “I very strongly supported the Windsor Framework, which I know you do too,” said the president.

+At a later St Patrick’s lunch on Capitol Hill hosted by Speaker Kevin McCarthy, Mr Biden again expressed firm backing for the Windsor Framework.

+“It’s a vital, vital step and it’s going to help to ensure that all the people in Northern Ireland have an opportunity to realise their full potential,” he said.

-Mr Varadkar then thanked the president for backing Ireland’s position on issues related to Brexit.
+Earlier at the White House, Mr Varadkar thanked the president for backing Ireland’s position on issues related to Brexit.

 “I really want to thank you for your help and support and understanding for our position on Brexit in recent years, it really made a difference and we’ve got to a good place now, I think, with the Windsor Framework, where we can have an agreement that lasts which is important for Northern Ireland, and also important for British, Irish and European relations,” he said.